January 26, 2023

 Last Update: Reissued with updates to health information

-Do not travel to Iran due to the risk of kidnapping and the arbitrary arrest, detention of U.S. citizens, and COVID-19.
+Do not travel to Iran due to the risk of kidnapping and the arbitrary arrest and detention of U.S. citizens.
+Exercise increased caution due to wrongful detentions.

 The U.S. government does not have diplomatic or consular relations with the Islamic Republic of Iran.
 The U.S. government is unable to provide emergency services to U.S. citizens in Iran.

-Due to the risks of operating civilian aircraft within or in the vicinity of Iran, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
+Due to the risks of operating civilian aircraft within or in the vicinity of Iran, the Federal Aviation Administration (FAA) has issued a Notice to Air Missions (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.

 If you are currently in Iran:

 - Read the Department of State’s COVID-19 page before planning any international travel, and read the COVID-19 page for the U.S. Virtual Embassy in Iran for country-specific COVID-19 information.

 - Consider the risks involved in possessing dual U.S. Iranian nationality.

 - Review your personal security plan and visit our website for Travel to High-Risk Areas.